mich1991/CI-project-1/README.md

 ## Features - To be implemented

-Implement buttons action on product cards by redirecting to new pages with products details or to modal box with details and purchase mechanism.
+Implement buttons action on product cards to redirect to new pages with products details or to modal box with details and purchase mechanism.

 Rebuild carousel based on JavaScript and autoplay functionality instead of plain HTML and CSS.

 # Testing
+## User Stories
+1. As a first-time visitor I know straight away that the website is about coffee machines for personal use or for business thanks to the carousel.
+2. As a first-time or recurring visitor just below a carousel I see what products company is offering and what new is about to release.
+3. As a first-time visitor below products I can learn what makes this products special.
+On desktop devices I can learn that in engaging way by revealing details of each "secret key" by hovering on them.
+4. As a first-time or recurring visitor I after learning details and getting excited about products/brand I can sign up for a newsletter or check social media links in footer section.
+5. As a first-time visitor I can learn more about company and people behind it.
+That is a good sign that owners looks trustworthy and not boasting about them self.
+They are proud about products but humble about themselves.
+Great indicator of what kind of people they are.
+6. As a first-time or recurring visitor I can easily find all necessary details how to contact company or how to get too them.
+Amount of provided contact details indicates how transparent is company and how much they care for customer to be able to reach them.

+(6/6 tests passed :) )

 ## Lighthouse results
 ### Index/Home desktop
 Performance loses due using carousel made only with HTML & CSS